 Restricted cash equivalents and marketable debt securities.
 Restricted cash equivalents and marketable debt securities, primarily invested in U.S. government and money market funds that invest primarily in U.S. government securities, includes \$19 million at December 31, 2004 held by special purpose trusts (2003 - \$24 million) formed by NL Industries, the assets of which can only be used to pay for certain of NL's future environmental remediation and other environmental expenditures.
 Such restricted amounts are generally classified as either a current or noncurrent asset depending on the classification of the liability to which the restricted amount relates.
-Additionally, the restricted debt securities are generally classified as either a current or noncurrent asset depending upon the maturity date of each such debt security.
+Additionally, the restricted debt securities are generally classified as either a security.
 See Notes 5, 8 and 12.